Consensys/evm-dafny/README.md

 Our functional specification is also _executable_, meaning that we can run contracts using it and compare their output with existing clients (e.g. [Geth](https://geth.ethereum.org/)).
-In particular, we are interested in comparing against the [Ethereum Reference Tests](https://github.com/ethereum/tests) and have made some progress towards this.
+In particular, we are interested in comparing against the Ethereum [Common Reference Tests](https://github.com/ethereum/tests) and have made some progress towards this.